osavaa/quotes-generator/README.md

 - Use the social media icons to share the current quote on various platforms.

 # API Usage
 The project utilizes the adviceslipjsonapi to fetch random quotes.
-Visit the adviceslipjsonapi documentation to explore more about the API and its usage.

 ## Screenshots